Yentis/betterdiscord-emotereplacer/README.md

 Open Discord -> Settings -> Plugins -> Open plugin folder and place the 2 plugins there.
 Enable them in the Plugins menu and hit Ctrl + R.

-Custom emotes can be added and prefix can be changed through the settings menu.
+Custom emotes can be added and the prefix can be changed through the settings menu.
 Begin typing emote names as you would regular Discord emotes **with ; instead of :**

 ![Preview](https://i.imgur.com/iGB4ZAQ.png)